Harshak777/KeyValueStore/README.md

 # KeyValueStore
-A scalable Key-Value store data application that uses FastAPI for server and Redis for message queue and storage,, deployed in Kubernetes
+A scalable Key-Value store data application that uses FastAPI for server and Redis for message queue and storage, deployed in Kubernetes

 ## Objective:
 Develop a key-value store using Kubernetes (k8s), FastAPI, and Huey as a REDIS queue that can scale reliably across multiple pods/deployments.